ApprenticeAI/frapy/docs/topics/extensions.rst

 .. note:: This extension does not work in Windows.

-Monitors the memory used by the Scrapy process that runs the spider and:
+Monitors the memory used by the Frapy process that runs the spider and:

 1. sends a notification e-mail when it exceeds a certain value
 2. closes the spider when it exceeds a certain value